kubedb/docs/docs/reference/cli/kubectl-dba_data_insert_mariadb.md

 ---
 ## kubectl-dba data insert mariadb

-Connect to a mariadb object
+ Insert data to mariadb

 ### Synopsis

-Use this cmd to exec into a mariadb object's primary pod.
+Use this cmd to insert data into a mariadb database.

 ```
 kubectl-dba data insert mariadb [flags]